andrewufrank/daino/README.md

 Index pages are automatically formated, but minimal content must be provided initially.
 # Layout
 The code includes an example site in the `docs/site` directory.
 It contains a file `settingsNN.yaml` which describes the layout of the site.
 A correponding file must be created for a new site. in the `docs` directgory is the separated `theme` directory, which determines the apparence of the site.
+There must be a link to the theme directory in the dough directory (TODO remove the needs)
 Starting with `-t` for `test` selects the settingsfile in the example test site.

 # Test site